blynkkk/news/README.md

       "URL": "https://mywebsite.com/my_first_news.html"
     }
 ```
+4. Go back to Console and refresh page (F5)

 # Making next posts:
 1. Inside of the `news` folder create new file: `my_second_news.md`.
 File name can be any